Super Nintendo Entertainment System: CPU and RAM

-The CPU is a Ricoh 5A22, which is a derivative of the 16-bit WDC 65C816 microprocessor.
-In NTSC regions, its nominal clock speed is 3.58 MHz but the CPU will slow down to either 2.68 MHz or 1.79 MHz when accessing some slower peripherals.
+The CPU is a Ricoh 5A22, a derivative of the 16-bit WDC 65C816 microprocessor.
+In NTSC regions, its nominal clock speed of 3.58 MHz will slow to either 2.68 MHz or 1.79 MHz when accessing some slower peripherals.

 This CPU has an 8-bit data bus and two address buses.
 The 24-bit "Bus A" is designated for general accesses, and the 8-bit "Bus B" can access support chip registers such as the video and audio co-processors.

 The WDC 65C816 supports an 8-channel DMA unit, an 8-bit parallel I/O port a controller port interface circuits allowing serial and parallel access to controller data, a 16-bit multiplication and division unit, and circuitry for generating non-maskable interrupts on V-blank and IRQ interrupts on calculated screen positions.

 Early revisions of the 5A22 used in SHVC boards are prone to spontaneous failure which can produce a variety of symptoms including graphics glitches in Mode 7, a black screen on power-on, or improperly reading the controllers.
 The first revision 5A22 has a fatal bug in the DMA controller that can crash games; this was corrected in subsequent revisions.

-The console contains 128 KB of general-purpose RAM, which is separate from the 64 KB VRAM dedicated to the video and audio subsystems.
+The console contains 128 KB of general-purpose "work" RAM, which is separate from the 64 KB dedicated to the video subsystem and the 64 KB dedicated to the audio subsystem.